 i Developments affecting the distribution of financial instruments in general

 Additionally, as already seen in previous years, increased offerings of crypto tokens and the underlying distributed ledger technology (DLT) have been points of regulatory and governmental attention.
-Transposing the Fifth Anti-Money-Laundering Directive,11 the German legislature, inter alia, incorporated the crypto custody business into the KWG as a new financial service, setting out an extensive definition of crypto assets.
+Transposing the Fifth Anti-Money-Laundering Directive,14 the German legislature, inter alia, incorporated the crypto custody business into the KWG as a new financial service, setting out an extensive definition of crypto assets.
 As from January 2020, when this legislation entered into force, companies seeking to provide such services require authorisation from BaFin.
 However, the law includes transitional provisions for those companies that conducted this type of business before these activities became subject to authorisation requirements.

-Finally, BaFin is keeping a close eye on practices in the marketing of financial instruments to retail investors.
+In addition, BaFin is keeping a close eye on practices in the marketing of financial instruments to retail investors.
 In response to the expiry of the product intervention measure imposed by ESMA in July 2019, BaFin released a general administrative act in which it declared that the marketing, distribution and sale of binary options to retail clients is to remain prohibited in Germany, with no time limit.

 iii Role of exchanges and central counterparties